Skip to main content

 Tai Chi is a gentle exercise option that's low in impact but high in reward.

-And it's suitable for older adults with chronic illness.
-Allowing you to improve your health without exacerbating existing issues.
+And it's suitable for older adults with chronic illness, allowing you to improve your health without exacerbating existing issues.

 It's cost-effective and versatile, too.
 You can practice Tai Chi outside with others, or in the comfort and convenience of your own home.